Development (planning) application – public comment

 Once an application has been lodged and a preliminary assessment undertaken, the City will advise the applicant of any consultation requirements.

-Consultation for residential development generally consists of a letter to adjoining land owner(s)/occupier(s) notifying of the development and providing 14 days to visit the City to view plans and comment on the proposal.
+Consultation for residential development generally consists of a letter to adjoining land owner(s)/occupier(s) notifying of the development and providing 14 days to view the development plans on the City’s website via the Community Consultation page.
+Hard copy plans are available at the City’s Administration Building upon request.

 Larger developments may also need to be advertised by way of a sign on the development site, and/or a notice in the local newspaper and website.
 Costs associated with putting a sign on site and/or notice in newspaper are paid for by the applicant.